Insight > The Traitors meet in the turret

 - Restrictions on obtaining possession: Where a landlord is in breach of its obligations under the RRA or other existing residential statue such as requirements to protect tenancy deposits or to provide gas safety and electrical certificates, a court may refuse to make an order for possession until the landlord has remedied the breach.
 Also, landlords should ensure that all possession grounds that the landlord may seek to rely upon in the future are outlined in their written statement or written tenancy agreement.
 Not outlining a possession ground does not prevent a landlord from relying upon it, however, a landlord may be seen as using a ground without having provided notice.
 This would open the landlord up to receiving a financial penalty.

-What should charities do before dawn?
+What should executors do before dawn?

 - Undertake a review of all occupied properties and determine whether it is appropriate for the charity to seek to obtain possession of any of these using the no-cause ground and accelerated possession procedure before the transitional arrangements end on 1 May 2026.